 But under horrendous weather conditions where people are being injured, a proper guide may be nice to have nearby.
 As the main trail becomes a muddy river, several false trails are formed.
 Some of these side trails eventually lead off in other directions, which is the wrong way.

 As visibility turned poor, we saw some trekkers who incorrectly followed a horse trail up an adjacent hill.
 Once they had realized their mistake and not wanting to backtrack through the bad weather, they attempted to make their way down the steep terrain back to the correct trail.
-Instead, they were sent on a scary downward trajectory tumbling down the mountain.
+Instead, they were sent on a scary trajectory tumbling down the mountain side.
 Sure, perhaps it was a careless move on their part.
 But a guide may have been nice to prevent what turned into a serious injury and a trip to the hospital.

 Expect Hoards of People